 "I can picture this island boy at MIT studying nuclear fusion.
 Even when you sit with Kealoha, it’s as if he himself is a source of energy… And when you first meet him, he leaps out of his chair to shake your hand.
 It’s not just physical.
 His mind seems to always be on the move, searching for something new, fresh, and challenging.
 With his positive messaging, his boundless energy, and his ability to lead and mentor people of all ages, we can’t wait to see what he’s going to do." --Leslie Wilcox, President/CEO of PBS Hawaii and former news anchor for KHON-2

 Kealoha was born and raised in Honolulu, Hawai`i.
-He spent most of his childhood as a closet nerd, hiding his academic interests by spending most of his time on soccer, basketball, theater, break dancing, surfing, and hula dancing.
+He spent most of his childhood as a closet nerd, hiding his academic interests by spending most of his time on soccer, basketball, theater, break dancing, surfing, `ukulele playing, and hula dancing.
 Although he was enrolled in honors Math, Science, and English classes, only a handful of people knew that he was ranked 9th in the nation in the National Math League, and that he got a perfect 800 in his math SAT’s.
 Therefore, it came as a surprise to his peers when he announced that he would attend the Massachusetts Institute of Technology (MIT), the top school in the nation for science and engineering.

 While at MIT, Kealoha pursued his passion for environmental energy technology by choosing Nuclear Engineering (Applied Nuclear Physics) as his major.
 He was primarily interested in researching the process of Fusion Energy, which is commonly referred to as the “Holy Grail” of energy production.
 During his University tenure, he worked as an intern at MIT’s Plasma Science and Fusion Center and at the Los Alamos National Laboratory in New Mexico.